Noctigon KR1 review: Throw / EDC flashlight

 For the following beamshots I used a Canon EOS 5D Mk2 and a 50mm lens. manual settings: ISO1600, 1/4sec , F4, 5000K

-The shed is about 65 meters / 71 yards away.
+The shed is about 65 meters / 71 yards away and the fence is about 200 meters away.

 Disclaimer: This flashlight was bought from my own money.
 I have not been paid to review, nor have I been holding back on problems or defects.